-The New Zealand insurance industry is regulated by the RBNZ, under the Insurance (Prudential Supervision) Act 2010 ("IPSA").
+The New Zealand insurance industry is regulated by the Reserve Bank of New Zealand ("RBNZ"), under the Insurance (Prudential Supervision) Act 2010 ("IPSA").
 IPSA requires all entities carrying on insurance business in New Zealand (as defined by the Act) to hold a licence.
-The Parent holds a full licence under IPSA.
+SACL holds a full licence under IPSA.
 Key elements of the insurance prudential supervision regime include minimum solvency requirements and regular reporting to the RBNZ, the need for directors and other relevant officers to meet fit and proper standards, and governance and risk management requirements.

 IPSA requires that a life insurer must at all times have at least one statutory fund in respect of its life insurance business.
-On 1 July 2013, the Parent established a statutory fund, the Sovereign Statutory Fund No. 1, that relates solely to the Parent's life insurance business as defined by IPSA.
-The Parent's standalone health insurance business (which is not classified as life insurance business under IPSA) and business that does not relate to contracts of insurance are included in the Parent's Other Fund.
+On 1 July 2013, SACL established a statutory fund, the Sovereign Statutory Fund No. 1, that relates solely to SACL's life insurance business as defined by IPSA.
+SACL's standalone health insurance business (which is not classified as life insurance business under IPSA) and business that does not relate to contracts of insurance are included in SACL's Other Fund.
 The activities of the statutory fund are reported in aggregate with the Other Fund in the financial statements.
-Further information on the statutory fund is provided in notes 22 and 23.
+Further information on the statutory fund is provided in notes 21 and 22.

-The Parent has an insurer financial strength rating of "A+" (Superior) issued by international rating agency A.M.
-Best Company Inc. with an effective date of 19 December 2013.
+SACL has an insurer financial strength rating of "A+" (Superior) issued by international rating agency A.M.
+Best Company Inc. with an effective date of 19 December 2014.